openstack-archive/ironic-webclient/README.md

 * ECMAScript 5 only, no transpiled languages such as TypeScript or CoffeeScript.
 * All javascript libraries used at runtime (in the browser) must be committed to source.

+Note that we do not guarantee performance if running in this mode.
+Certain things, such as in-browser CSS compilation will severely degrade the performance of this application.

 ##### The project must be easy to develop on.
 * We use common javascript tooling to assist in development (npm, gulp, eslint, bower, etc).
 * These tools are supportive, but not required, as such they are considered to be environmental, and thus not committed to source.